Medical

 Discussion

-Furthermore, some other severe and harmful diseases are rising in number in the country with time along with cardiovascular malfunctions.
+Furthermore, some other severe and harmful diseases are rising in number in the country with time, along with cardiovascular malfunctions.
 For example, diabetes type II is alarming in the country, with 30.3 million affected people.
 Due to cardiovascular issues, hardening and constriction of blood vessels are commonly aroused problems even among adults.
 Ultimately, it leads to diabetes type II disease due to heart muscle problems and peripheral blood vessels.
-Meanwhile, insulin resistance and β cells dysfunction contribute to this disease along with genetic factors.
+Meanwhile, insulin resistance and β cell dysfunction contribute to this disease along with genetic factors.
 In addition, macrovascular complications and coronary artery stroke have become the leading death cause in diabetic patients with a 200–400% risk.
 It is significant to mention that about 25% of new diabetic patients have cardiovascular issues and disease (Stewart, 2004).

 However, another major problem being faced by the American nation is obesity.
-In this regard, the main strata of the affected population are adults with 71.6 percent.
-Obesity leads to severe complications in the human body as fat develops over the heart and ultimately serious cardiovascular disease sprouts.
+In this regard, the main strata of the affected population are adults, with 71.6 per cent.
+Obesity leads to severe complications in the human body as fat develops over the heart, and ultimately, serious cardiovascular disease sprouts.
 Studies have shown that aerobic exercise can play a pivotal role in decreasing obesity among the public.
 Studies have shown that moderate-intensity or maximal strength training programs can reduce the oxidized LDL (low-density lipoprotein) levels.
 Aerobic walking or running maintain heart rate at 85–95%, however moderate intensity can maintain the value of maximal hear rate at60–70% (Schjerve et al., 2008).

 Conclusion

 Hence, present-day humans suffer from multiple severe cardiovascular diseases along with diabetes and obesity.
 All these malfunctions of the human body are interconnected to some extent with each other.
 Massive and grim effects have been imposed on the population, especially the adult slot.
 However, regular aerobic exercise training can be proved as a helpful tool to enhance the capacity of the human body.
-Aerobic exercise can enhance oxygen uptake and maintain cardiac muscle functioning, regulated blood pressure, and effective insulin interaction.
+Aerobic exercise can enhance oxygen uptake and maintain cardiac muscle functioning, regulate blood pressure, and effective insulin interaction.

 References